Benefits of Hiring Custody Lawyers in Lancaster, PA

-In order to file a custody petition in Pennsylvania, your child must have lived in the county for at least 6 months before the court in that county will hear your case.
+In order to file a custody petition in Lancaster County Custody court, your child must have lived in the county for at least 6 months before the court in that county will hear your case.
 Until 6 months have passed, you must file in the county where the child lived before.
 As far as who can file for custody of a child, any parent may file, and someone who has acted as guardian for a child.
 A grandparent of a child may also file but only under certain exceptions.

 Mediations/ Custody Conference

 Custody is often settled without a judge, through mediation or custody conferences.
 These conferences provide an opportunity for both sides to work out a custody agreement without going to court.
 While these conferences can be helpful, anything you agree to is binding and will be included in the final order.
 This is why it’s important to have an attorney present to help you understand your rights and options, and to make sure you’re making the best decision.

 Additional Child Custody Issues to Consider

 Filing for Child Support